kaisershi/Hello-World/README.md

 # Hello-World
 Hello World Repository
-Hello! man, this is study with friend
+Hello! man, this is study with my friend